How to Remove Metadata from PDF Files A Complete Guide

 Introducing ExifTool: A Metadata Powerhouse

-ExifTool is a free, open-source application for reading, writing, and manipulating metadata in images, audio, video, and, most importantly for us, PDF files.
+ExifTool is a free, open-source application for reading, writing, and manipulating metadata in images, audio, video, and PDF files.
 Don't let the name fool you.
-While it started with a focus on image EXIF data, it's become one of the most comprehensive tools out there for inspecting and scrubbing PDFs.
-It's a favorite among digital forensics experts and sysadmins for a reason: it’s reliable and surgically precise.
+While it started with a focus on image EXIF data, it has become one of the most capable tools for inspecting and scrubbing PDFs.
+It's a favorite among digital forensics experts and sysadmins for a reason: it is reliable and surgically precise.

 This screenshot from the official ExifTool website gives you a sense of the sheer number of file types and metadata tags it can handle.